Princess-Cheeseballs/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salavgae-proposal-2.md

 That aside, salvagers using jetpacks to get to the Roid and eventually upgrading to liquid oxygen is fine as is.
 No changes necessary on the jetpack side.
 The only issue I've seen is the inconsistencies with VGRoid distance to station.

+In the case where liquid oxygen damages salvagers though, either jetpacks will need larger capacities, or jetpack tanks will need to be split into two tanks, that way you can wear a jetpack that has one air tank and one fuel tank.

 #### Gateway/Dropship

 Giving salvage a shuttle is a bad idea and trying to get them to build a shuttle has ended catostrophically.
 Salvage needs to progress towards a better form of transportation that allows them to more easily get to the far off places they need to go, but also allows other people to go there as well.